KonstantinLackner/CodeDraw/INTRODUCTION.md

 ## Getting started

-Instruction on how to install CodeDraw can be found in the [How to install section in the CodeDraw repository](https://github.com/Krassnig/CodeDraw#how-to-install).
+Instructions on how to install CodeDraw can be found in the [How to install section in the CodeDraw repository](https://github.com/Krassnig/CodeDraw#how-to-install).
-Install CodeDraw and then create an empty Java file with the name 'MyProgram' and then copy the following code into your file:
+Install CodeDraw, then create an empty Java file with the name 'MyProgram' and copy the following code into your file:

 ```java
 import codedraw.*;